Visit Pier 62 at Waterfront Park

 Construction of Waterfront Park is a once-in-a-century opportunity to reconnect Seattle with the beautiful Salish Sea.
 The park will embrace our working waterfront while providing a leafy, urban environment filled with lush gardens, peaceful nooks, beautiful views, and dynamic arts, cultural, and sporting events in addition to bike and walking paths.
 Equally important, the park will enhance Seattle’s nearshore ecosystem by filtering water runoff before it enters Elliott Bay, supporting the health and well being of plants, animals, pollinators, and humans — now and into the future.

-Waterfront Park is managed by Friends of Waterfront Seattle in partnership with Seattle Center.
+Waterfront Park is managed by Friends of Waterfront Park in partnership with Seattle Center.

 We encourage guests to follow public health guidance.
 Guests who have recently been exposed to or tested positive for COVID-19 must follow public health guidance on isolation, quarantine, and the use of masks.